Simple skin care is best for managing acne

-Salicylic acid helps dissolve, remove and prevent formation of the keratin plug, which assists speed up the clearing of pimples and improve long-term control.
+Salicylic acid helps dissolve, remove and prevent the formation of the keratin plug, which can help speed up the clearing of pimples and improve long-term control.

 For people with mild acne, a cleanser with salicylic acid might be all you need for your everyday control of acne.
-Remember to speak with a pharmacist or doctor before combining this with any other medicated products (e.g. prescription acne products or those containing benzoyl peroxide).
+Remember to speak with a pharmacist or doctor before combining this with any other medicated products (such as prescription acne products or those containing benzoyl peroxide).

 This includes over the counter creams, gels or lotions, and those prescribed by your GP or dermatologist.

 It’s best to apply these after your skin has completely dried after cleansing.
 If treatments are applied to moist skin they’re more likely to cause irritation.